KDE/digikam-doc/export_tools/local_export.rst

 .. contents::

+This tool allows to copy files from your collections to another place on your computer.
+File properties can be changed if desired.
+It available from the :menuselection:`Export --> Export to local storage` :kbd:`Ctrl+Alt+Shift+L` menu entry or the corresponding icon from the **Tools** tab in Right Sidebar.

 .. figure:: images/export_local_dialog.webp
     :alt:
     :align: center

     The Export to Local Computer Dialog

-This tool allows to copy files from your collections to another place on your computer.
-File properties can be changed if desired.

 The **Target location** text field allows to set the target path where file will be copied.
 The **Browse** button will show a file selection dialog to navigate on your computer folder hierarchy and help to select the right directory.